barbosafrancakf/BASH/README.md

 # BASH
-I expect to share something that I code and otherwise create using BASH language.
+I expect to share everything that I code and otherwise create using BASH language to increase your performance and experience.